rixiobarrios/reactHW_DrWho/README.md

 1. Fork and clone this repository.
 1. Change into the new directory.
 1. `npm install` to add dependencies.
+1. `npm start` to launch the live server.
 1. Fulfill the listed requirements.

 Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.